-San Diego is one of America’s finest cities to visit with its near-perfect weather and tourist-friendly attractions.
-With an abundance of accessible shopping, dining, parks, attractions, sports, recreation, transportation services and lodging options, San Diego is also a desirable location for the mature, mobility-challenged, and special needs traveling market segments.
+With its near-perfect weather and tourist-friendly attractions, San Diego is one of America’s finest cities to visit, as well as excellent vacation spot for those requiring accessible needs.
+“America’s Finest City” offers an abundance of accessible shopping, dining, parks, attractions, sports, recreation, transportation, and lodging options make San Diego a desirable location for the mature, mobility-challenged, and special needs traveling market segments.

 For a fun afternoon outing with a mobility scooter rental in San Diego, Seaport Village on San Diego’s Embarcadero is one of the city’s most enjoyable mobility accessible vacation destinations.
 The beautiful waterfront area combines shopping, dining, museums, parks and other entertainment experiences.
 With a wheelchair or scooter rental in San Diego, visitors can take a stroll, interact with street performers, listen to live musical entertainment, shop for souvenirs, and enjoy good food from the 70 shops, galleries, restaurants, and eateries at Seaport Village.

 Located nearby are mobility accessible attractions including the USS Midway Museum and the Maritime Museum.
 The unique USS Midway Museum is the only Aircraft Carrier Museum west of the Mississippi.
 Aboard the longest-serving Navy aircraft of the 20th century, sightseers with a mobility equipment rental in San Diego will experience a floating city at sea.
 Approximately 60 percent of the museum’s exhibits are wheelchair accessible.
 For any guest using a wheelchair rental in San Diego, the museum provides elevator access from Navy Pier onto the ship, from the hangar deck down to the second deck, and access up to the flight deck.